Thornburg Mortgage

-Thornburg Mortgage was a United States real estate investment trust (REIT) that originated, acquired and managed mortgages, with a specific focus on jumbo and super jumbo adjustable rate mortgages.
+Thornburg Mortgage, Inc. was a United States real estate investment trust (REIT) that originated, acquired and managed mortgages, with a specific focus on jumbo and super jumbo adjustable rate mortgages.
 The company experienced financial difficulties related to the subprime mortgage crisis in 2007 and filed for bankruptcy on April 1, 2009.

 It was founded in 1993 and prior to its failure it was a publicly traded corporation headquartered in Santa Fe, New Mexico.
 It got caught up in the 2008 financial crisis when it moved from a passive REIT to wholesale origination of mortgages in 2006.

 History

 The company was founded in 1993 by Garrett Thornburg & Larry A. Goldstone.
 Thornburg Mortgage's headquarters in Santa Fe, New Mexico were built to be eco-friendly.

 The company's business model was originally a conventional passive mortgage REIT, but in 1999 Thornburg Mortgage branched out to originating mortgages, working with other financial institutions (a.k.a. correspondent origination).
 In 2001, it started selling directly to consumers (direct retail origination) and moved into wholesale origination in 2006.